 801-4.4.3 Present and adjust prepared lessons, given a prepared lesson plan that specifies the presentation method(s), so that the method(s) indicated in the plan are used and the stated objectives or learning outcomes are achieved, applicable safety standards and practices are followed, and risks are addressed.

-Commented [WC8]: This is explanatory information from the Annex of the NFPA standard that was not previously included in the curriculum.
-801-A4.4.3(A) Distance learning encompasses a variety of instructional strategies, including online learning, blended e-learning, web-based instruction, computer-based training, interactive television and podcasts.
+801-A4.4.3(A) Distance learning encompasses a variety of instructional strategies, including online learning, blended elearning, web-based instruction, computer-based training, interactive television and podcasts.